JohnLCaron/rlauxe/docs/SamplePopulations.md

 * "population" = a distinct container of cards, from which we can retreive named cards (even if its just by an index into a ordered list).
 * population.possibleContests = list of contests that are in this population.
-* population.hasCardStyle = true if all cards in the population have a single known CardStyle = "we know exactly what contests are on each card".
+* population.hasSingleCardStyle = true if all cards in the population have a single known CardStyle = "we know exactly what contests are on each card".
-* population.exactContests = population.hasCardStyle
+* population.exactContests = hasSingleCardStyle

 Populations describe the containers that the physical cards are kept in.
+They are needed to do uniform sampling when its not CLCA with undervotes.
+Using populations decrease the diluted count (and so increase the margins) as much as we know how to.

 For the same audit and contest, you could have different populations with different values of hasCardStyle.
 For example, one precinct has a single CardStyle containing contest c, and another has multiple card styles, not all of which contain contest c.